bxparks/AceSegmentWriter/README.md

 * AceCommon (https://github.com/bxparks/AceCommon)

-The following libraries are recommended, but not absolutely required:
+The following libraries are recommended, and they are added in the `depends` property of `library.properties` so that they are automatically installed by the Arduino Library Manager for convenience.
+However, client applications are not required to use these.
+Other libraries with the same interface and functionality can be substituted if desired.

 * AceSegment (https://github.com/bxparks/AceSegment)
 * AceSPI (https://github.com/bxparks/AceSPI)